sowjanyajoga/IS-assignment/README.md

-###### This is a readme file which consists of the license information and a list of files in the repository
+###### This is a readme file which consists of the license information and a list of files in the repository and other miscellaneous information

+### PROJECT TITLE
+Information Seeking Assignment

 ### LICENSE INFORMATION
 The license choosen here is the MIT License, the license information can be obtained [here](https://github.com/sowjanyajoga/IS-assignment/blob/master/LICENSE)

 ### LIST OF FILES IN THE REPOSITORY
+The repository in which the files are being maintained is named IS-assignment.
+The following files are present in the repository.
+Dated 08/28/17
 1. LICENSE

+### FILES NEWLY ADDED

+### FILES MODIFIED

+### FILES DELETED

+### LAST MODIFIED
+Author/Contributor:
+Date and Time:

 ### SYNOPSIS
 This project is based on three unique data sets which are identified from different sources.
 A summary of the key details is provided